Nesting statistics in the O(n) loop model on random planar maps: General definitions, reminders and main results

 The quantum nesting distribution \eqref{PnutPA0} in the disk is then, when $\delta \rightarrow 0$,

 \end{theorem} \begin{corollary} The generating function associated with $\mathrm{CLE}_\kappa$ nesting in Liouville quantum gravity is explicitly given for $\kappa\in(\frac{8}{3},8)$ by

 \end{corollary} \begin{remark} $\Theta(p)$ is right-continuous at $p=0$. \end{remark} \begin{remark} Theorem \ref{theo:LambdaQ0} shows that the KPZ relation can directly act on an arbitrary continuum variable, here the conjugate variable in the cumulant generating function \eqref{Lambda0} for the $\mathrm{CLE}_\kappa$ log-conformal radius.
-This seems the first occurrence of such a role for the KPZ relation, which usually concerns scaling dimensions. \end{remark} \begin{remark} As the derivation in Sec. \ref{sec:CLE} will show, the map $\Lambda_\kappa \mapsto \Lambda^{\mathcal Q}_\kappa$ in \eqref{LambdaG0} to go from Euclidean geometry to Liouville quantum gravity is fairly general: the composition of $\Lambda$ by the KPZ function $U_\gamma$ would hold for any large deviations problem, the large deviations function being the Legendre-Fenchel transform of a certain generating function $\Lambda$. \end{remark} \begin{theorem} The quantum nesting probability of a $\mathrm{CLE}_\kappa$ in a proper simply connected domain $D \subsetneq \mathbb C$, for the number $\mathcal N_z$ of loops surrounding a ball centered at $z$ and conditioned to have a given Liouville quantum area $\delta$, has the large deviations form,
+This seems the first occurrence of such a role for the KPZ relation, which usually concerns scaling dimensions. \end{remark} \begin{remark} As the derivation in Section~\ref{sec:CLE} will show, the map $\Lambda_\kappa \mapsto \Lambda^{\mathcal Q}_\kappa$ in \eqref{LambdaG0} to go from Euclidean geometry to Liouville quantum gravity is fairly general: the composition of $\Lambda$ by the KPZ function $U_\gamma$ would hold for any large deviations problem, the large deviations function being the Legendre--Fenchel transform of a certain generating function $\Lambda$. \end{remark} \begin{theorem} The quantum nesting probability of a $\mathrm{CLE}_\kappa$ in a proper simply connected domain $D \subsetneq \mathbb C$, for the number $\mathcal N_z$ of loops surrounding a ball centered at $z$ and conditioned to have a given Liouville quantum area $\delta$, has the large deviations form,

-where $c$ and $J$ are the same as in Theorem \ref{theo:main}. \end{theorem} A complementary result concerns the case of the Riemann sphere. \begin{theorem} On the Riemann sphere $\widehat{\mathbb C}$, the large deviations function $\widehat \Theta$ which governs the quantum nesting probability,
+where $c$ and $J$ are the same as in Theorem \ref{theo:main}. \end{theorem} A complementary result concerns the case of the Riemann sphere.
+The extreme nestings of CLE for this geometry is written in Theorem~\ref{ClassSphere} and seems to be new.
+After coupling to LQG, we obtain \begin{theorem} On the Riemann sphere $\widehat{\mathbb C}$, the large deviations function $\widehat \Theta$ which governs the quantum nesting probability,

 is related to the similar function $\Theta$ for the disk topology, as obtained in Theorem \ref{theo:LambdaQ0}, by

 From Theorem \ref{theo:Jp'0}, we get explicitly,

 where $c$ and $J$ are as in Theorem \eqref{theo:main}. \end{theorem} \begin{remark} The reader will have noticed the perfect matching of the LQG results for $\mathrm{CLE}_\kappa$ in Theorems \ref{theo:LambdaQ0}, \ref{theo:Jp'0} and \ref {theo:sphere0} with the main Theorem \ref{theo:main} for the $O(n)$ model on a random planar map, with the proviso that the first ones are local versions ({\it i.e.}, in the $\delta \to 0$ limit), while the latter one gives a global version ({\it i.e.}, in the $V \to \infty$ limit). \end{remark}